sngular/scs-multiapi-plugin/README_asyncapi.md

 The target package could be set in three different ways.
 - **User definition**: The user provides a package name using the parameter in the pom.xml file.
 - **GroupID from YML**: If the user doesn't provide a package name, the plugin will try to use the `groupId` attribute from the YML file that is in use.
-- **Default package name**: If neither of the previous options were given, the plugin will use a default package name, that is stablished as `com.corunet.apigenerator.asyncapi`.
+- **Default package name**: If neither of the previous options were given, the plugin will use a default package name, that is stablished as `com.corunet.scsplugin`.

 ## How modelPackage is setted?
 The model package could be set in four different ways.